 If you’ve noticed small, moth-like insects fluttering around your drains, you may be dealing with drain flies.
 These pesky critters, also known as filter flies, sink flies, sewer flies, or moth flies, can be a nuisance in Australian homes.

-In this article, we’ll cover everything you need to know about drain flies, including how to identify them, what causes infestations, and most importantly, how to get rid of them for good.
+In this article, we’ll cover everything you need to know about drain flies, including how to identify them, what causes infestations, and, most importantly, how to get rid of them for good.

 What Are Drain Flies?

 Drain flies are small, fuzzy insects that grow to about 1.5-5mm in size.
 They have a moth-like appearance with tiny, hairy wings and antennae.
+The moth fly is a common species within the drain fly category, known for its distinctive moth-like appearance and preference for moist, organic-rich environments.

 These flies are attracted to moist, organic-rich environments like drains, sewers, and compost piles, where they lay their eggs and breed.